Belgian Hare

-The Belgian Hare is a "fancy" (i.e., non-utilitarian) breed of domestic rabbit that has been selectively bred to resemble the wild European hare.
-It is a rabbit rather than a true hare.
+The Belgian Hare is a "fancy" (i.e., it is primarily for exhibition, not meat, fur or fiber) breed of domestic rabbit.
+It has been selectively bred to resemble the wild European hare, but nevertheless, it is a rabbit rather than a true hare.
 Averaging 6–9 lb, the Belgian Hare is known for its slender and wiry frame and its long and powerful legs.
+The breed is responsible for launching the domestic rabbit industry, as well as popularizing rabbit shows in the United States.

 History

 The precursors of the Belgian Hare were created in Belgium in the early 18th century, through the crossbreeding of early domestic rabbits with the wild European rabbit.
 The intent was to create a practical meat rabbit for small livestock.
 These rabbits were first imported to England in 1874, where they were dubbed the "Belgian Hare".
 Breeders there made the Belgian Hare more spirited and lithe, like the wild rabbits of England.
 By 1877 the first Belgian Hares were being shown in America, where the breed immediately rose in popularity.
 By 1898, the 'Belgian Hare boom' was peaking.
 One shipping firm in England at the time stated in its annual report: "Over 6,000 Belgian Hares conveyed safely to the United States during 1900."
 Numerous Belgian Hare clubs were formed across America and countless rabbits were bred.
 Because the novice breeders were unable to turn the lanky rabbit into a production meat breed, by 1902 the flooded market had gone bust.

 The first of these American Belgian Hare clubs was known as the "American Belgian Hare Association", but with a wide and scattered membership, it lasted not much more than a year.
 The "Boston Belgian Hare Club" was formed in 1880, and in 1897 the "National Belgian Hare Club of America" came into being.
-Twelve years later, as additional breeds were being introduced and developed in the US, a new "all-breed" club was formed, called the "National Pet Stock Association".
-After several name changes, this became today's American Rabbit Breeders Association (ARBA).
+Twelve years later, as additional breeds were being introduced and developed in the US, a new "all-breed" club was formed, called the "National Pet Stock Association of America".
+After several name changes, this became the American Rabbit Breeders Association (ARBA).
 With the passing of the National Belgian Hare Club many years prior, a dedicated group of breeders applied for a specialty club charter from ARBA, which was granted in July, 1972.
 The American Belgian Hare Club was born and continues to this day.

-Today, the Belgian Hare remains a "fancy" rabbit, with devoted followers in the UK as well as the US, where The Livestock Conservancy currently lists the breed's conservation status as "threatened".
+The Belgian Hare remains a "fancy" rabbit, with devoted followers in the UK as well as the US, where The Livestock Conservancy lists the breed's conservation status as "threatened".